World Cup 2018 Betting Odds

 Which other teams are in the betting?

 There will be 32 teams playing in the World Cup 2018 spread across 12 different venues and there are a number of sides in with a chance of making it to the final.

 Portugal were a bigger price ahead of the 2016 European Championship but still managed to defy expectations and knock out market leaders and hosts France in the final.

 Australia are around 750/1 with the majority of bookmakers but should the Socceroos secure their place at the tournament, their odds are likely to shorten.
-They’ve got some key players returning to the squad and they gave Germany a few problems during the Confederations Cup and will be aiming to cause an upset in Russia.

 More Crucial Betting Information to Come